Driving Improvement Awards

 Winning authorities are supported to implement their project, with outcomes, learnings and best practice shared with all PATROL members.
 In this way, authorities across England (outside London) and Wales can replicate the success of the campaign or activity in their own communities, also reducing the financial burden of running such a campaign.
 This approach also helps elevate successful initiatives to a national level, amplifying their impact.

-2024-25 Awards – Theme:
+2025-26 Awards – Theme:

-• 20% of are abused physically
+• 20% of all badges are misused

 2024-25 Awards – Resources